B-smith94/library_management_system/README.md

         2. View user details
         3. Display all users

 Entering '1' will allow you to create a user profile.
-It will prompt you to create a username:
+It will prompt you to enter your first and last name:

-    Please enter a username:  |

-If the username is already created, it will tell you that the username is invalid and give you the opportunity to try again.
+    Enter your first and last name:  |

-If the username is available, the program will then tell you it was successfull, and then provide you with a 6 character Library ID:
+If your first and last name were entered, the program will then tell you it was successfull, and then provide you with a 6 character Library ID:

     Unique Library Identifier (Library ID)(Do NOT share with others): ABC123

-This Library ID acts like a password to your username and ensures that only you will be able to check out or return books in your name.
+This Library ID acts like a password/unique identifier and ensures that only you will be able to check out or return books in your name.

 Entering '2' will allow you to search for specific users in the User ID database.
 It will prompt you to enter a username and password:

-    Please enter the username you wish to search: |
+    Please enter your first and last name: |
     Please enter your Library ID Number: |

-If the Library ID matches the username you are searching, it will display the details in the following manner:
+If the Library ID and name match, it will display the details in the following manner:

     Username: {username}
        Library ID: ABC123